How To Use Alligator Indicator In Your Trading

 There is no trend in the market

-When the three lines are tangled up, there isn’t really a trend to follow.
+When the three lines are tangled up, there isn’t a trend to follow.
 This usually means there isn’t much happening in the market, and it might be a good idea for traders to look for something else to invest in.

 It’s not the most exciting time for trading, as there’s low volatility and not much movement.
 But that doesn’t mean you should give up altogether – just be aware that you might need to switch up your strategy if you want to make some gains.